Roza Otunbayeva: 2010 uprising and presidency

 On 7 April 2010, she was chosen by opposition leaders as head of the Interim Government of the Kyrgyz Republic, following widespread rioting in Bishkek and the ouster of President Kurmanbek Bakiyev.

 Bakiyev fled the Jalal-Abad area as the riots became more violent.
 Unable to rally support, he resigned as president on 10 April 2010, and left the country for Kazakhstan.
 Nine days later he went to Minsk, Belarus, where he was given protected-exile status.
 On 21 April, he recanted his resignation and declared that he was still president of Kyrgyzstan.
 Otunbayeva vowed to bring him to trial.

 As interim president, Otunbayeva had four male deputies.
 Otunbayeva is considered to be unusual as there are few women in politics in Kyrgyzstan.
 Her first conversation after she came to power was with Russian Prime Minister Vladimir Putin.
-Otunbayeva declared that new elections would be called within six months and that she would act as president until then.
+She later stated in the interview:We share a single information space with Russia, the Russian language is everywhere.
+We don't want the Russians to leave.
+Our entire smart technology business is made up of Russian people.
+My daughter-in-law is Russian.
+She says: "Mom, I found my roots in Karakol, where my grandparents are from."
+The people have nostalgia for one big country, because we have suffered over these 15-18 years.Otunbayeva declared that new elections would be called within six months and that she would act as president until then.